|The Frankfurt-Tipp rating:|

 |Production country:||Frankreich 2017|

-The young Parisian businesswoman Sibylle (Élodie Fontan) has a job that may not be very moral, but that gives her a luxurious life in the big city.
-She buys up small businesses for her company in order to make room for large, solvent chains.
-Their latest assignment takes them to the Basque Country, where an old-established family business is to be transformed into a modern supermarket.
-At first everything goes according to plan, until it turns out that the old shop owner, who sold his shop to Sibylle, is no longer legally competent and that she has to conclude the sale with his nephew Ramuntxo (Florent Peyre).
-But he's not even thinking about giving up the store.
-And so Sibylle has to go back to the little Basque village to bring out the heavier guns.
-But she quickly realizes that Ramuntxo and the other villagers are washed with all the water and that this task will be far more difficult to accomplish than previously thought…
+Young Parisian businesswoman Sibylle (Élodie Fontan) has a job that may not be particularly moral, but it allows her to live luxuriously in the big city.
+She buys up small businesses for her company to make way for big, well-paying chains.
+Her latest assignment takes her to the Basque country, where a long-established family business is to be transformed into a modern supermarket.
+At first, everything goes according to plan until it turns out that the old shop owner who sold his store to Sibylle is no longer fit to do business and that she has to complete the sale with his nephew Ramuntxo (Florent Peyre).
+But he doesn't even think of giving up the shop.
+And so Sibylle has to go back to the small Basque village to bring in some heavier guns.
+But she quickly realizes that Ramuntxo and the other villagers are up to all sorts of tricks, and that this mission will be far more difficult to accomplish than previously thought.

-Leeven though it is not possible to maintain this atmosphere permanently.
-There is a storyline in which Ramuntxo is haunted by his past, which just doesn't really fit into the rest of the movie.
-The whole thing culminates in a completely exaggerated action sequence, which doesn't even fit into the charming humor at the beginning.
-Sure, there are still moments here that make you smile a little.
-Nonetheless, this part of the story just doesn't seem right at all and leaves you with a somewhat bland aftertaste.
+Unfortunately, however, it just doesn't succeed in maintaining this atmosphere permanently.
+There is a plot line in which Ramuntxo is haunted by his past, which just doesn't want to fit in with the rest of the movie.
+The whole thing culminates in a completely over-the-top action sequence, which doesn't fit in at all with the charming humour, especially at the beginning.
+Sure, even here there are moments that make you smile a little bit.
+Still, this part of the story just seems out of place somehow and leaves a somewhat bland aftertaste.

 An article by Frankfurt-Tipp